KyrianU/taste-of-africa/TESTING.md

 - Users were able to view and edit reservation made by other users
 - Fixed an issue that allowed to book a reservation for a past date
 - Fixed issue that was allowing user to make a reservation for more than 6 people
+- Fixed issue that was also allowing to book a reservation on sundays( sunday being closed for business)

 ## Unfixed bugs

 - Seats option allows the user to pick a number that is less than zero
 - Users are also able to book duplicate reservation for the same date and time
-- Users are able to book a reservation without a date